RahimGuerfi/openfda-medication-search-app/README.md

 To optimize the search functionality and improve code readability, I introduced a separate state for the search value and the query value.
 The query value is set to the search value only when the user clicks the search button.
 This ensures that `useQuery` fires only when the query or page values change, and not when the search value changes.
 This separation makes the code more readable and efficient.

+## 🔖 Bookmark Medications Feature

+I have added a new feature that allows users to bookmark their favorite medications for easy access later.
+Here's how it works:

+- **Search and Bookmark:**
+  - Users can search for medications using the search bar on the search page.
+  - Each medication card has a bookmark icon that users can click to save the medication.
+- **View Bookmarked Medications:**

+  - The page is split into two tabs using MUI Tabs:
+    - **Search Tab:** Allows users to search for medications.
+    - **Bookmarks Tab:** Displays the list of bookmarked medications.
+  - Bookmarked medications are persisted in localStorage, ensuring that bookmarks are retained even after the page is refreshed or the browser is closed.

+- **Technical Details:**
+  - Implemented using Zustand for state management to handle bookmarking operations.

 ## 📂 Project Structure

 Here is the project structure for better understanding and navigation: